Best Homeowners Insurance Companies in Utah

 Best Utah Home Insurance by City

-American Family offers the lowest rates in four Utah cities: Bountiful, Mexican Hat, Veyo and West Jordan.
-State Farm leads in three cities: Provo, Salt Lake City and West Valley City.
+American Family has the lowest rates in four Utah cities: Bountiful, Mexican Hat, Veyo and West Jordan.
+State Farm is cheapest in three: Provo, Salt Lake City and West Valley City.

 BountifulAmerican Family$1,221